meeplabsdev/ListenAlong/README.md

 Initial setup

+Download the zip file of the code and extract it into a folder.
+Then `cd` into that folder and run:

 ```cmd
 python setup.py
 ```

 You will be asked to login with deezer; A free account will work perfectly fine, however premium accounts will have access to better quality audio.

+Installing the dependencies: `cd` into the directory which you extracted the files into and run `pip install -r requirements.txt`.

+You must also have ffmpeg installed:    `winget install ffmpeg`.

 ---